sem CLI Reference#

 sem create secret [name]

-Should you wish to learn more about creating new resources, you can visit the Secrets YAML reference, the Dashboard YAML reference, the Jobs YAML reference and the Projects YAML reference pages of the Semaphore 2.0 documentation.
+Should you wish to learn more about creating new resources, you can visit the following Semaphore 2.0 documentation reference pages: the Secrets YAML reference, the Dashboard YAML reference, the Jobs YAML reference, the Projects YAML reference and the Deployment Targets YAML reference.

 sem create examples#